BaltimoreIWW/IWW-Docs/NARA/Constitution/ArticleITest.rst

 ~~~~~~~~~

 a.
 Industrial Unions shall be composed of actual wage workers in a given industry welded together as the particular requirements of said industry may render neces- sary.
-b.
+#.
 Whenever five or more Industrial Union Branches with a combined membership of no less than 100 have been attained in any industry, the General Executive Board shall issue an Industrial Union charter upon receipt of a petition signed by two-thirds of the combined membership of said Industrial Union Branches.
-c.
+#.
 An Industrial Union, once chartered, shall act to convene a Convention or Assembly to adopt Industrial Union Bylaws and a uniform Industrial Union dues structure, and to nominate Industrial Union officers to be elected by mail ballot of the membership of said Industrial Union.
-d.
+#.
 Industrial Union Branches in the same industry without a chartered Industrial Union are encouraged to establish coordinating bodies consistent with Section 5 hereof.

 Section 6
 ~~~~~~~~~